hanchawn/APO_modelling/README.md

     Creates a figure with a field for each ocean o2 estimate and a footprint overlaid

 - SensitivityStudy/Ocean_yrVclim.ipynb\
-    Compare the ocean models using
+    Compare the ocean models using:

-        - yearly data vs climatology,
+        - yearly data vs climatology,\
         - daily vs monthly resolution.

-- SensitivityStudy/Plot_all.ipynb
+- SensitivityStudy/Plot_all.ipynb\
     Creates a figure showing the total APO model and the oxidative ratio uncertainties

 ## Estimating the APO-derived ffCO2